rohshayy/visual-sentry-cnn-forensics/README.md

 ## **3. Core Engineering Pipeline**

 ### **Phase A: Adaptive Preprocessing & Contrast Optimization**

 To prevent standard grayscale algorithms from washing out colored inks (blue/red ballpoint pens), Visual-Sentry implements a vector minimum channel reduction step.
 It converts an RGB image into a NumPy array of shape $(Height, Width, 3)$ and extracts the minimum intensity value along the channel axis:

 $$\text{Intensity}_{\text{processed}} = \min(\text{Red}, \text{Green}, \text{Blue})$$

 Because white paper has high intensity values across the entire spectrum ($[255, 255, 255]$), its minimum remains bright.
-However, any ink stroke drops significantly in at least one color spectrum, causing the text lines to darken and stand out with maximum contrast.
+However, any ink stroke drops significantly in at least one color spectrum, causing the text lines to darken and stand out with maximum contrast against the background canvas.
 Tensors are subsequently normalized to a $[-1.0, 1.0]$ range and resized to a stable $64 \times 64$ resolution.

 ### **Phase B: Localized Feature Mapping (Convolutions)**

 The normalized tensor passes through two sequential convolutional blocks to build a visual feature hierarchy:

 * **Block 1:** Slides 16 unique, learnable $3 \times 3$ kernel matrices across the canvas (Stride = 1, Padding = 1) to generate 16 specialized low-level edge feature maps.
 * **Block 2:** Slides 32 unique $3 \times 3$ kernels to combine simple lines into complex geometric motifs (curves, intersections, pen lifts).

 ### **Phase C: Dimensional Downsampling (Max Pooling)**

 Following each convolution, the feature maps enter a Max Pooling layer with a $2 \times 2$ window and a stride of 2.
 This process filters out spatial noise by discarding 75% of the data points, retaining only the maximum structural landmarks:

 $$\text{Downsampling:} \quad 64 \times 64 \longrightarrow 32 \times 32 \longrightarrow 16 \times 16$$

-This abstraction ensures the system tracks stroke patterns independent of absolute coordinates.
+This abstraction ensures the system tracks stroke patterns independent of absolute coordinates inside the image frame.

 ### **Phase D: Latent Space Bottleneck Projection**

 The remaining tensor stack ($16 \times 16 \times 32$ channels) is flattened into an 8,192-node vector and passed through a dense layer down to a centralized **128-neuron bottleneck layer (Latent Space)**.
 This bottleneck acts as a style filter, discarding minor variations to capture the unique handwriting "fingerprint" of the author.

 ---